ChickenProp/chickenprop.github.com/drafts/boots-theory-and-wikipedia.md

 > In an article titled "The Price of Poverty" published in Tribune Magazine in 2022, the theory was cited as explaining the economic predicament in the United Kingdom.
 Examples provided included the higher cost of renting compared to home ownership, higher interest rates for loans to impoverished people, the effects of food poverty on educational advancement, and healthcare costs.[10]

-Tribune, (The Price of Poverty)(https://tribunemag.co.uk/2022/06/inflation-prices-cost-of-living-crisis-energy-food-housing)
+Tribune, [The Price of Poverty](https://tribunemag.co.uk/2022/06/inflation-prices-cost-of-living-crisis-energy-food-housing).
 This one doesn't give the original quote at all, describing boots theory in its own words:

 > This obvious injustice—subsidies for businesses, cost hikes for workers—is only one example of the reality spread across our economic system: that being in poverty is much more expensive than being rich.
 >